Jonny Craig

-Jonathan Monroe Craig (born March 26, 1986) is a Canadian-American singer and songwriter, best known as the former lead vocalist of bands Dance Gavin Dance, Emarosa, Rain City Drive (previously known as Slaves), as well as the co-lead vocalist of the short-lived supergroup Isles & Glaciers.
-As a solo artist, he has released two studio albums, two EPs and a live album to date, and his distinct type of soul-based singing has earned him considerable acclaim.
+Jonathan Monroe Craig (born March 26, 1986) is an American-Canadian singer, widely recognised for his tenure as the former lead vocalist of renowned post-hardcore bands such as Dance Gavin Dance, Emarosa, and then Slaves, as well as his role as co-lead vocalist in the short-lived supergroup Isles & Glaciers.
+Presently, he serves as the lead vocalist for the American post-hardcore band Old Flame.
+As a solo artist, Craig has released two studio albums, two EPs, and a live album, garnering acclaim for his distinctive soul-based singing style.

 Early life

-Jonathan Monroe Craig was born in Minot, North Dakota.
-In a further interview with the music blog Eat Yo Beats, Jonny said "my mom made me listen to tons of shit when I was kid, everything from Michael Bolton to some weird ass Christian rock bands" and also that it was this that became his main influence, rather than gospel music.
+Jonathan Monroe Craig was born in Minot, North Dakota, but grew up mostly in Canada and moved back to the United States when he became an adult.
+In a further interview with the music blog Eat Yo Beats, Craig said "my mom made me listen to tons of shit when I was kid, everything from Michael Bolton to some weird ass Christian rock bands" and also that it was this that became his main influence, rather than gospel music.
 Craig cites some of his early idols as Boyz II Men and New Found Glory.

-He was put into the school choir as a default elective but was ultimately kicked out.
+Craig was placed into his school's choir as a default elective but was ultimately kicked out.
 As a child, he says that he "had a hard time keeping out of trouble" and that "high school wasn't for him."
 He would explain later that that was the reason he left high school and attained his G.E.D, then focused on music full-time.
 "I just wanted an escape from a lot of the things when I was a child I guess.
 I just wanted to get away from a lot of the problems that I was dealing with at home and stuff", Craig states in an interview with KLSU radio as his reason for starting his path in music.